Zhichen6/zhichen6.github.io/_pages/about.md

 ### Research in Progress
 - Inverse Learning of Congestion Game via Multiconvex Optimization. **Zhichen Liu**, Xi Lin and Yafeng Yin. *Submitted to the 26th International Symposium on Transportation and Traffic Theory*.
-- Distributionally Robust Transportation Networks Design with Contextual Uncertainty.
+- Distributionally Robust Transportation Networks Design with Contextual Uncertainty. **Zhichen Liu**, Yafeng Yin, and Xi Lin. *Preprint accepted at the 2025 TRB Annual Meeting*.
 - Electrify Ridesourcing System with Differential Matching.

 ### Other Papers